Methane sensing in the mid-IR using short wave IR photon counting detectors via non-linear interferometry: Sensitivity evaluation and comparison with the direct sensing method

-In this section we will compare the sensitivity between the sensing without detection and the direct sensing methods.
-We will analyse a scenario with a small amount of methane mixed with air in the atmosphere.
-We define the relative sensitivity,

 This number provides us a quantitative comparison between both techniques.
-If we analyse a scenario that $R_{S} < 1$ it means that the direct sensing is more sensitive, if $R_{S} > 1$ the sensing without detection is more sensitive.
+If we analyse a scenario that $R_{S} < 1$ it means that the direct sensing is more sensitive, if $R_{S} > 1$ the sensing with undetected light method is more sensitive.
 If we make an approximating assumption that detector efficiencies, reflectivity of the backscattering surface and measurement time are equal for both wavelength scenarios then taking the ratio of Eq.(\ref{eq:deltaXCH4WD}) and Eq.(\ref{eq:deltaXCH4D}) leads to,